 You should feel free to contact the lecturer about any course specific inquiries.
 The lecturer may be contacted by email, during consultation time or by appointment.
-Specific consultation hours will be posted on the course website.

 Some information concerning administrative matters may also be obtained from the School of Economics Office on the fourth floor of the ASB Building.